Optimal Control of Closed Quantum Systems via B-Splines with Carrier Waves: Numerical optimization

-We discourage population of the second excited states in each qubit using a weight matrix $W$ in ${\cal J}_{2}^h$ such that the weights have a value of two for each guard level, see \eqref{eq:objf-guard}.
-Additionally, we use the convergence stopping criteria $\mathcal{J}_1^h \leq 10^{-4}$ as an acceptable gate infidelity, corresponding to a gate fidelity exceeding $99.99\%$.
-We use $D_1=14$ basis functions per frequency and control function, resulting in a total of $D=168$ parameters.
+The control functions for each carrier wave are parameterized by B-splines with $D_1=25$ basis functions resulting in a total of $D = 200$ parameters.
 The amplitudes of the control functions are limited by the constraint

-where we have set $\alpha_{max} = 5$ MHz and enforce the control functions to begin and end at zero.
-We set the gate duration to $T=75$ ns and estimate the time step using the technique in Section~\ref{sec_time-step-est}.
-To guarantee at least $C_P=40$ time steps per period, we use $M=1,458$ time steps, corresponding to $h\approx 5.144\cdot 10^{-2}$ ns.
-As initial guess for the elements of the parameter vector $\alphab$, we use a random number generator with a uniform distribution in $[0, \alpha_{max}/100]$.
+where we have set $\alpha_{max} = 40$ MHz and enforce the control functions to begin and end at zero.
+We set the gate duration to $T=250$ ns and estimate the time step using the technique in Section~\ref{sec_time-step-est}.
+To guarantee at least $C_P=40$ time steps per period, we use $M=20,750$ time steps, corresponding to $h\approx 1.205\cdot 10^{-2}$ ns.
+As initial guess for the elements of the parameter vector $\alphab$, we use a random number generator with a uniform distribution in $[-\alpha_{max}/100, \alpha_{max}/100]$.
+Additionally, we set the tolerance for the overall NLP error (see Equation (5) of \cite{Wachter2006}) to $5 \cdot 10^{-2}$.

 In Figure~\ref{fig_ipopt-convergence} we present the convergence history of the optimization.
-We show the objective function ${\cal G}$, decomposed into ${\cal J}_{1}^h$ and ${\cal J}_{2}^h$, together with the norm of the dual infeasibility, $\|\nabla_\alpha{\cal G} - z\|_\infty$ (used by IPOPT to monitor convergence), see~\cite{Wachter2006} for details.
+We show the objective function ${\cal G}$, decomposed into ${\cal J}_{1}^h$ and ${\cal J}_{2}^h$, together with the norm of the dual infeasibility, $\|\nabla_\alpha{\cal G} - z\|_\infty$ (used by IPOPT to monitor convergence, see~\cite{Wachter2006} for details).

-In this case, IPOPT converges to a solution with gate infidelity ${\cal J}_{1}^h\approx 9.79\cdot10^{-5}$ in 124 iterations.
-Moreover, ${\cal J}_{2}^h \approx 3.58\cdot10^{-3}$ and the population of the guard states remains small with a maximum population below $2.41\cdot 10^{-3}$ for all times and initial conditions.
+In this case, IPOPT converges to a solution with gate infidelity ${\cal J}_{1}^h\approx 2.68\cdot10^{-4}$ in 122 iterations.
+Moreover, ${\cal J}_{2}^h \approx 6.50\cdot10^{-5}$ and the population of the forbidden states remains small with a maximum population below $5.60\cdot 10^{-4}$ for all times and initial conditions.
 The evolution of the population of the essential states during the CNOT gate are presented in Figure~\ref{fig:CNOT-prob} and the optimized control functions are shown in Figure~\ref{fig:CNOT-ctrl}.